-In this article, we are going to talk about the two main types of material used for fusion hair extensions: Italian keratin glue grains and gel keratin grains.
+In this article, we will talk about the two main types of material used for fusion hair extensions: Italian keratin glue grains and gel keratin grains.

-This article could be useful both for hairstylists who are looking for quality material for making keratin bonds and for customers who want to know the difference between gel keratin and the standard one.
+This article could be useful both for hairstylists who are looking for quality material for making keratin bonds and for customers who want to know the difference between gel keratin beads and Italian keratin beads, which are considered the standard in the K-tip hair extensions industry.

 What Is Keratin Glue?